staydecent/atom/README.md

 ## API

-### atom(reducer[, initialState])
+### atom(reducers[, initialState])

 Creates your atom "store" that contains your application state.
 Returns an Object with methods for interacting with your state.
+You can pass an array of reducers as well.
+Each one will be called with the actions, and the returned state will be given to the next reducer in the array.
+That means the order of your reducers may be of importance!

 #### reducer(action, state)